-The Customer may itself transfer3 or provide Instructions to the CSP to transfer, on its behalf, Customer Personal Data to a third country outside the European Economic Area ("EEA"), as reflected in the Cloud Services Agreement.
+The Customer may itself transfer2 or provide Instructions to the CSP to transfer, on its behalf, Customer Personal Data to a third country outside the European Economic Area ("EEA"), as reflected in the Cloud Services Agreement.

 Such international transfers shall take place only if the conditions in Chapter V GDPR are met, e.g. if either an adequacy decision pursuant to Article 45 GDPR or any other appropriate safeguard pursuant to Article 46 GDPR is in place, irrespective of whether the entity receiving the data in the third country is the CSP itself or subprocessor engaged by the CSP.
-Any transfers of Customer Personal Data to a third country outside the EEA undertaken by the CSP must be transparent to the Customer.
+Any transfers of Customer Personal Data to a third country outside the EEA undertaken by the CSP, if and so far, must be agreed upon in the Cloud Service Agreement.
+For the avoidance of doubt: Control 5.3.D applies accordingly in this regard as well.

-[5.4.A] CSP shall utilize the appropriate mechanisms permitted by law when transferring Customer Personal Data.
-Protective controls must be in place to ensure the security of data transfer.
+[5.4.A] CSP shall utilize the appropriate mechanisms permitted by Chapter V GDPR and/or any special provisions of such mechanisms when transferring Customer Personal Data.
+Protective measures as provided by such mechanisms must be in place to ensure the security of data transfer.